n-alex-goncalves/BiscaMultiplayer/README.md

 The game starts with both players being dealt three cards, and one additional card being drawn as the trump card.

 The implementation provided is a complete online equivalent of the game, allowing users to connect online and play against one another.
-The game features dynamic spring animation courtesy of Framer Motion, and the dynamic card renders courtesy of the Deck of Cards API.
+The game features dynamic spring animation courtesy of Framer Motion, and dynamic card renders courtesy of the Deck of Cards API.

 ## Installation